mohdtasneem15/extracting/README.md

 # Extracting Project
-I extract and Visualize Stock Data using Python
+I extracted and Visualized Stock Data using Python